 September 2024In August, TEBA's annual inflation expectations remained unchanged from the previous month.
-Yearend and 12-month inflation expectations increased slightly to 96% and 101% respectively.
-The change in 12-month forward expectations aligns with the Central Bank of Turkey's (CBRT) sectoral inflation expectations survey released in August.2 Over the past two months, a similar rise in household expectations has been noted in the CBRT survey.
+Yearend and 12-month inflation expectations increased to 101% and 111% respectively.
+The change in 12-month forward expectations aligns with the Central Bank of Turkey's (CBRT) sectoral inflation expectations survey released in August.3 Over the past two months, a similar rise in household expectations has been noted in the CBRT survey.
 However, the expectation levels in the TEBA survey remain higher.
-Although headline inflation dropped by 10 points compared to the previous month, inflation expectations have not eased accordingly.
-This suggests that respondents are more influenced by the ongoing monthly inflation trend and perceived inflation rather than by the effects of base-level changes.

 July 2024Household annual inflation expectations decreased by 6 points in May compared to the previous month, falling to 113%.
 Household year-end inflation expectations decreased by 4 points in May compared to the previous month, falling to 92%.
 Looking at the course of household inflation expectations for the rest of the year, household inflation expectations reflect a 21-point decrease in inflation in the May-December period.